makersacademy/bowling-challenge-ruby/README.md

 28. Created a test that made two rolls (non-strike) and expected game to know the score.
 Created game method that looks at array of past frames, and uses the inbuilt frame method to calculate total score and plot on a game instance var (commit 12).
 29. Added additional messaging output to signpost end of frame to user (commit 13).
 30. REFACTOR: Created 3 new methods to create smalller methods in game class (due to SRP) (commit 14).
-## Striking out - returning to Frame & Score
+### Stage 5 - Sparing and Striking out - returning to Frame & Score
 31. Changed the name of calculate_score in Score to calculate_normal_score in anticipation of alternative ways of calculating scores.
 Created calculate_strike_score and calculate_spare_score (empty methods).
 32. Created a helper method for rolling a spare, and a helper method for rolling a strike.
 33. Created a game test where it expects game to pass to Frame whether the last round was a strike.